phocks/devblog/content/2024-05-04-compiling-the-zed-code-editor-on-linux.md

 tags = ["Linux", "IDE", "Editors", "Compiling"]
 +++

 Hello World!
-Comin' to ya from my ThinkPad running Arch Linux with KDE Plasma 6.
+Coming to ya from my ThinkPad running Arch Linux with KDE Plasma 6.
 I'm typing this sentence into [Zed][] right now, a new code editor from the devs who brought us [Atom][] back in the day.

 There are no binaries available for Linux yet, but don't worry, for extra fun we can compile the code ourselves!